peterpisarz/Python-Data-Analysis-Demonstration/README.md

 1. Creating a Dashboard front end for interactive data visualization.
 Often this is done with the Plotly library.
 I would likely add radio buttons to toggle parameters over time.
-   In this way you could turn parameter "on and off" against others for quickly visibility.
+   In this way you could turn parameter "on and off" against others for quickly visibilit
    (UPDATE: Completed 8/27/2024 - run app.py to use Dashboard via Flask)

 2. If the Plotly dashboard indicated that there may be correlation between certain